lisongxu/CSCE156-Project-OOP/readme.md

 The *New Post Window* allows a user to create either a text post `T` or a text art post `A`.
 This window is displayed by calling `Views.newPostWindow()`.

-Below is a demonstration where a user selects `T` and then types a text post.
+Below is a demonstration where Bob selects `T` and then types a text post.

 <p align="center">
 <img src="images/txt_post.png" alt="New txt Post" width="40%"/>
 </p>

-Below is a demonstration where a user selects `A` and then chooses no 3 in the 4 predefined text art options.
+Below is a demonstration where Bob selects `A` and then chooses the second one in the 4 predefined text art options.
 These text art options are defined as a `List<String[]>` constant `OPTIONS` in class `TextArtPost`.
 You are welcome to modify and add more text art options.
 The window of text art options is displayed by calling `Views.displayTextArtOptions()`.

 <p align="center">
 <img src="images/textart_post.png" alt="New text art Post" width="40%"/>
 </p>

-After creating a post, Jstgram goes back to the *Post View Window*.
+After creating a post, Jstgram returns to the *Post View Window*.